Protect PDF with Password β Free, 256-bit AES Encryption, No Sign-Up

 β File ready to download!

 Add password protection to any PDF in seconds.
-PdfDocShift applies 128-bit RC4 encryption, requiring a password to open, print or copy the document.
+PdfDocShift applies 256-bit AES encryption, requiring a password to open, print or copy the document.
 Keep your password safe β PdfDocShift does not store it, and a forgotten password cannot be recovered from the encrypted file.

 More PDF tools, all free